 In a new report it suggests that Article 8 of the European Convention on Human Rights, which outlines rights to "private and family life", could be used by defendants caught with illegal drugs.
+It says drug laws needed to “reflect the supremacy of human rights conventions" and suggests that as long as drug taking does not harm others, it should not be a criminal offence.
 Huffingtonpost.
 The DEA Once Turned A 14-Year-Old Into A Drug Kingpin.
 Welcome To The War On Drugs.
 This is the second part of a two-part series.

 At any given moment, there are men underground here, chipping their way toward the United States with antlike determination.
+Many of the drug tunnels will be discovered and shut down before they're operational, but it doesn't matter; more will come.
 U.S. Commandos About to Kick Their Drug War Mission in Colombia.
 The $8 billion U.S war on drugs and instability in Colombia has pressed U.S. special operators, air crews and other personnel into a decade-plus operation to solidify security in the South American country.

 But the controversial mission will likely wind down soon: Colombian officials say they are winning the fight, and the two countries want to move to a new relationship based more closely on shared economic interests, said a senior U.S. administration official.
 The comments came a day before Colombian President Juan Manuel Santos is expected to meet with President Obama in Washington on an official visit.
-Investigators Use 'Nasal Ranger' Smelloscope To Help Crackdown On Pot Smokers.
-When there's some strange smell in your neighborhood, who are you going to call?
+The U.S.' Investigators Use 'Nasal Ranger' Smelloscope To Help Crackdown On Pot Smokers.